ashy-ops/Basic-Bootloader/README.md

 # BASIC BOOTLOADER
-This is a basic bootloader, that boots up in the bootsector in 16-bit mode and switches safely to 32-bit mode.
+This is a basic bootloader written in Netwide Assembly, that boots up in the bootsector in 16-bit mode and switches safely to 32-bit mode.

 ## FUNCTIONALITY
 - Implements a simple Global Descriptor Table(GDT).